 - 4 To reduce the number of trucks going through downtown Chester on IL Route 3, a Truck Bypass has - 5 been established.
 Beginning southeast of Chester, the Truck Bypass starts at Water Street and follows - 6 the river to the base of the Chester Bridge.
 At that point, Randolph Street ascends the bluff to - 7 Route 150.
 From that point, a left turn leads to the Chester Bridge and a right turn returns to IL Route 3. - 8 While primarily a benefit to Chester, all truck traffic, including those to and from Missouri, benefit from - 9 this expedited route. - 10 The Truck Bypass is shown on Figure 1-9.
 Approximately 1,800 trucks use the Truck Bypass each day. - 11 These trips are regionally important because they connect the region's important movements of - 12 personnel and materials.
-The Truck Pass directly benefits SEMPO.
-Accommodating this movement is an - 13 important goal of this project.
+Accommodating this movement is an important goal of this project.

-14 1.3.4.4 Access to Chester
+13 1.3.4.4 Access to Chester

-- 15 The Chester Bridge provides access, from Missouri, to the commercial resources within Chester, Illinois. - 16 Among the largest resources are the Menard Correctional Center, Gilster-Mary Lee Company, and - 17 Conagra.
-Accommodating this access is an important goal of this project. - 18 Gilster-Mary Lee is a leading private label food manufacturer with facilities in both Perryville, Missouri - and Chester, Illinois.
+- 14 The Chester Bridge provides access, from Missouri, to the commercial resources within Chester, Illinois. - Among the largest resources are the Menard Correctional Center, Gilster-Mary Lee Company, and - 16 Conagra.
+Accommodating this access is an important goal of this project. - 17 Gilster-Mary Lee is a leading private label food manufacturer with facilities in both Perryville, Missouri - 18 and Chester, Illinois.
 In Perryville, there are four Gilster-Mary Lee facilities.
-The Perryville Distribution - 20 Center is located on Route 51, near US Route 61.
-In Chester, a 165,000-square-foot Baking Mix Plant - 21 produces a variety of retail and food service items. - 22 Conagra operates in the Grain Mill Products industry within the Food and Kindred Products sector. - 23 Approximately 31 employees are employed at this location.
-Onsite resources include grain elevators and - 24 milling equipment.
-The facility is located on the Truck Bypass. - 25 Menard Correctional Center is an Illinois state prison.
-It houses maximum-security and high medium- - security adult males.
+The Perryville Distribution - 19 Center is located on Route 51, near US Route 61.
+In Chester, a 165,000-square-foot Baking Mix Plant - 20 produces a variety of retail and food service items. - 21 Conagra operates in the Grain Mill Products industry within the Food and Kindred Products sector. - Approximately 31 employees are employed at this location.
+Onsite resources include grain elevators and milling equipment.
+The facility is located on the Truck Bypass. - 24 Menard Correctional Center is an Illinois state prison.
+It houses maximum-security and high medium- - 25 security adult males.
 It is the state's largest prison with an average population of 3,410.
-Menard - 27 Correctional Center occupies 2,600 acres.
-The Menard Correctional Center is located on IL Route 6, less - 28 than a mile north (upstream) of the Chester Bridge. - 29 Another important resource in Chester is the Chester Docks Port Facility (Southern Illinois Transfer - 30 Company).
+Menard - 26 Correctional Center occupies 2,600 acres.
+The Menard Correctional Center is located on IL Route 6, less - 27 than a mile north (upstream) of the Chester Bridge. - 28 Another important resource in Chester is the Chester Docks Port Facility (Southern Illinois Transfer - 29 Company).
 The facility is located on IL Route 3 south of Chester.
-It receives steel products and dry-bulk - commodities.
+It receives steel products and dry-bulk - 30 commodities.
 The piers are approximately 350 feet apart with berthing space at shore moorings.
-An - 32 open storage area at the rear of lower pier has capacity for 10,000 tons of bulk materials. - 33 In addition, the Chester Community Unit School District 139 serves students residing on Kaskaskia Island - 34 and uses the Chester Bridge daily during the school year to transport students.
+An - 31 open storage area at the rear of lower pier has capacity for 10,000 tons of bulk materials. - 32 In addition, the Chester Community Unit School District 139 serves students residing on Kaskaskia Island - and uses the Chester Bridge daily during the school year to transport students.